LeonardoScialo/Leonardo_Scialo_Portfolio/README.md

 ## [Project 1.2: Logistic Regression](https://github.com/LeonardoScialo/Logistic_Regression)
 * Logistic regression model on a diabetes dataset;
 * Dataset has 8 features and 768 samples which are used to estimate if a patient has diabetes;
-* Outputs a graph of the cost vs the number of iterations, along with the number of iterations it took to converge;
+* Outputs a graph of the cost vs the number of iterations, along with the number of iterations it took to converge:
 ![](https://github.com/LeonardoScialo/Leonardo_Scialo_Portfolio/blob/main/images/LogisticRegressionCost.png)
-* Outputs a confusion matrix written in Python using **numpy**;
+* Outputs a confusion matrix written in Python using **numpy**:
 ![](https://github.com/LeonardoScialo/Leonardo_Scialo_Portfolio/blob/main/images/LogisticRegressionConfusionMatrix.png)
 * Outputs accuracy, precision, recall, and F1-score.